 If having sex makes you feel like you have to pee or like your bladder is full, there are several reasons for this.

-“The bladder is anatomically located in front of the vagina, and just behind the pubic bone,” says Michael Ingber, MD, board-certified in urology and female pelvic medicine and reconstructive surgery, director of urogynecology for Saint Clare’s Health System in northern New Jersey, and founder of The Center for Specialized Women’s Health, division of Garden State Urology.
+“The bladder is anatomically located in front of the vagina, and just behind the pubic bone,” says Michael Ingber, MD, board certified in urology, female pelvic medicine and reconstructive surgery, and founder of The Center for Specialized Women’s Health, division of Garden State Urology.

 Several Causes of Feeling the Urge to Urinate During Sex